kyma-project/kyma/docs/technical-reference/10-details-exposing-functions-serverless.md

 1. The API Gateway Controller creates an Istio Virtual Service and Access Rules according to details specified in the CR.
 Such a Function service is available under the `{host-name}.{domain}` endpoint, such as `my-function.kyma.local`.

-This way you can specify multiple API Rules with different authentication methods for a single Function service.
+This way you can specify multiple APIRules with different authentication methods for a single Function service.

 > **TIP:** See the [tutorial](#tutorials-expose-a-function-with-an-api-rule) for a detailed example.